ArmanKhanTech/Medicomm/README.md

     Order Tracking & History along with its Cancelling.
   </li>
   <li>
-    Online payment with Razorpay.
+    Online Payment with Razorpay.
   </li>
   <li>
-    Check availiblity using Pincode.
+    Check Availiblity using Pincode.
   </li>
   <li>
     Search (by name, type, category or use).